KyrosKrane/Sanctum-LFR-Notes/README.md

 ### Guardian of the First Ones
 `/i Stay away from the giant pillars; except when they glow white.
 The tanks will move the boss to that one.
 Stand in the in the white circle until the pillar shatters.`

 `/i NEVER STAND ON THE TANKS.
 Run out if you get a yellow circle around you; you're a bomb.
-Dodge the white lines and the glowy orb floating around.`
+Dodge the white lines and the glowy orb floating around.
+Hero on pull.`

 ### Fatescribe Roh-Kalo